hoodiecrow/ConsTcl/README.md

 ##### Procedures, functions, and commands: an aside

 I use all of these terms for the subroutines in ConsTcl.
-I try to stick to procedure, because that's the standard term in R5RS (Revised5 Report on the Algorithmic Language Scheme, Scheme's standardization document).
+I try to stick to procedure, because that's the standard term in R5RS (Revised:5 Report on the Algorithmic Language Scheme, Scheme's standardization document).
 Still, they usually pass useful values back to the caller, so technically they're functions.
 Lastly, I'm programming in Tcl here, and the usual term for these things is `commands' in Tcl.

 And the `internal/public' distinction is probably a misnomer (an aside within an aside, here).
 What it means is that `public' procedures can be called from Lisp code being interpreted, and the others cannot.
 They are for use in the infrastructure around the interpreter, including in implementing the `public' procedures.
-Another way to put it is that procedures registered by `` reg `` are `public' and those who aren't are `internal'.
+Another way to put it is that procedures registered by `` reg ``* are `public' and those who aren't are `internal'.

 #### atom? procedure

-THis one isn't just for my convenience: it's a standard procedure in Scheme.
+This one isn't just for my convenience: it's a standard procedure in Scheme.
 There are two kinds of data in Lisp: lists and atoms.
 Lists are collections of lists and atoms.
 Atoms are instances of types such as booleans, characters, numbers, ports, strings, symbols, and vectors. `` Atom? `` recognizes an atom by checking for membership in any one of the atomic types.
-It returns `` #t `` (truth) if it is an atom, and `` #f `` (falsehood) if not.
+It returns `` #t `` (true) if it is an atom, and `` #f `` (false) if not.

 ##### Predicates: an aside